Dir (clan): History

-The early Adal Kingdom (9th century to 13th century) was an exclusive Dir Kingdom with its capital being Zeila.
+The early Adal Kingdom (9th century to 13th century) was an exclusive kingdom with its capital being Zeila.
 In the 10th century, the Jarso clan a sub-division of Dir established the Dawaro Sultanate centred in Hararghe Highlands.

 Dir is one of the oldest clans in the Horn of Africa.
 According to the Muslim chronicles, two of the oldest monarchies in the northern region, the Ifat and Adal sultanates, were led by Dir.

 The Dir, along with the Akisho, Gurgura, Issa and Gadabuursi subclans of the Dir represent the most native and indigenous Somali clan tree in Harar.

 The city Dire Dawa was originally called Dir Dhabe and used to be part of Adal Sultanate during the medieval times and was exclusively settled by Dir which is a major Somali tribe and after the weakening of Adal Sultanate, the Oromos took advantage and were able to penetrate through the city and settle into these areas and also assimilate some of the local Gurgura clan.